Carlos Magro: "The university access system is broken, it doesn't work"

 Are there other university access models that can serve as a reference for us?

 — In other countries, contextual university access systems are being discussed; that is to say, they somehow take into account people's living conditions.
 In the Spanish case, this is not taken into account at all.
 In England, it is a big problem, but they have been working on it for a long time.
 It is a very decentralized country and they have a structure in which universities decide their access system.
-Now it is the universities that are incorporating these contextualized access systems, which in a way lower the requirements somewhat for certain social groups to achieve diversity in classrooms and to ensure that all people are somewhat represented.
+Now it is the universities that are incorporating these contextualized access systems, which somehow lower the requirements for certain social groups to achieve diversity in classrooms and to ensure that all people are somewhat represented.

 — Probably many things are needed.
 Political decisions must be made, which have to do with investment in public university.
 Strategic decisions must also be made in some careers like medicine, about when to open places and when not, because afterwards there is a bottleneck.
 And change the grading system.